 And Sunflower Oil?

 Sunflower oil is usually pretty safe for cats, but only that it’s not toxic.
-However, excess oil, of course, means excess fat, which can lead to obesity for your cat.
+However, excess oil, of course, means excess fat, which can cause some digestive upset and diarrhea if consumed sporadically.
+When too much sunflower oil is consumed regularly, it can lead to weight gain and obesity for your cat.
 If your cat happens to lap up some sunflower oil, it’s absolutely fine.

-It’s just something that you shouldn’t give to your cat on a regular basis.
-It’s unnecessary for a cat’s diet since the fat that cats need come from animal fat, not plants.
+It’s just something that you shouldn’t give to your cat on a regular basis if they are already fed a complete and balanced diet.

 Other Flowers That Are Safe for Cats